 Experienced trekkers can reach the pool of the lower, 24 m high drop.

-There is a Hawaiian legend about the lower pools and the origin of valley:
+There is a Hawaiian legend about the lower pools and the origin of the valley:

-Papalaua Falls are included in the following lists:
+Papalaua Falls are included in the following articles: